jordimas/SoftTransEval-CAT/README.md

 - Tool to evaluate LLMs and prompts against the dataset
 - Collection of winning prompts for the task

+This work has been used to review the Catalan translations of the GNOME project.

 # Dataset

 Dataset is located at [dataset/dataset.tmx](dataset/dataset.tmx).

 The dataset has the following characteristics:
 - English - Catalan only
-- Contains 1,000 translations from the GNOME UI and documentation projects
+- Contains 1000 translations from the GNOME UI and documentation projects
-- Includes 10% translation errors (it is imbalanced), which have been reviewed and corrected by humans
+- Includes 5% translation errors (it is imbalanced), which have been reviewed and corrected by humans

 # Evaluation of different prompts